 - 5.5.1 The buildings within the conservation area are predominantly residential and therefore subject to permitted development rights for incremental changes including replacement of windows.
 However, those works that do require planning permission but where none was sought may be subject to enforcement action by the Council.
 Article 4 Directions offer the opportunity to restrict 'permitted development rights' and retain historic elements, which can be removed where Article 4 Directions do not exist.
 Such directions commonly apply to dwelling houses, the main beneficiaries of permitted development rights.
-However many dwellings within the conservation area have already lost historic detailing which an Article 4 would protect. - 5.5.2 An Article 4 Direction was introduced in Alston in January 1996 and again in January 2010. - 5.5.3 Some examples of alterations which require planning permission as a result of this Direction which relate only to developments fronting a highway, waterway or open space: - Alterations to windows such as the replacement of timber sliding sashes with mock sashes, casements or UPVC; - Alterations to doors such as the replacement of timber panelled or boarded doors with an alternative design; - Alterations to roofs including the replacement of natural stone flags or slate with concrete tile, or the insertion of roof lights; - The rendering or re-rendering of properties; - The erection of porches; - The replacement of cast iron guttering with plastic, or the addition of new guttering, downpipes etc; - The erection or alteration of fascia boards; - The alteration, erection, rendering or removal of chimneys; - The erection, alteration, rendering or removal of boundary walls, fences or railings etc; - The external painting of buildings, which includes windows and doors.
+However many dwellings within the conservation area have already lost historic detailing which an Article 4 would protect. - 5.5.2 An Article 4 Direction was introduced in Alston in January 1996 and again in January 2010.
+Some examples of alterations which require planning permission as a result of this Direction which relate only to developments fronting a highway, waterway or open space: - Alterations to windows such as the replacement of timber sliding sashes with mock sashes, casements or uPVC - Alterations to doors such as the replacement of timber panelled or boarded doors with an alternative design - Alterations to roofs including the replacement of natural stone flags or slate with concrete tile, or the insertion of roof lights - The rendering or re-rendering of properties - The erection of porches - The replacement of cast iron guttering with plastic, or the addition of new guttering, downpipes etc. - The erection or alteration of fascia boards - The alteration, erection, rendering or removal of chimneys - The erection, alteration, rendering or removal of boundary walls, fences or railings etc. - The external painting of buildings, which includes windows and door. - 5.5.4 Due to the significant number of alterations to buildings in the conservation area carried out in the last 10 years, it is considered that the Article 4 Directions remain justified allowing the Planning Authority for additional planning control on changes to the conservation area. - 5.5.5 However, no guidance on acceptable development on unlisted properties had been prepared following the introduction of the Article 4 Directions, which led to inconsistencies in decision-making.
+In addition, a planning appeal decision in 2010 allowing the replacement of traditional timber windows with uPVC copies had set a precedent.
+It remained unchallenged until an appeal decision in 2022 identified unjustified harm to the character of the conservation area.